 What I learned from this semifinal signature bake:

-- I would not want to be a caterer.
-While I enjoy making miniatures, I don’t enjoy juggling multiple bakes at once!
+- While I enjoy making miniatures, I don’t enjoy juggling multiple bakes at once!

 - If I do have to juggle more than one bake at a time, take more time planning before executing!